PDP Capital Pty Ltd v Grasshopper Ventures Pty Ltd FCA 1078 (30 July 2020)

 Markovic J found the updated WICKED brand was not substantially identical with or deceptively similar to any of the WICKED SISTER marks even though the relevant goods are fast moving consumer goods sold at a low price point.

-His Honour went on to find dipping sauces were not similar to desserts, rice pudding or any of the other goods covered by the earliest trademark registration in the name of PDP Fine Foods.
-However, the later registrations in the name of PDP Capital specifically covered dipping sauces and his Honour considered waffle dippers fell within the description of bakery products which were also covered by the later registrations.
+Her Honour went on to find dipping sauces were not similar to desserts, rice pudding or any of the other goods covered by the earliest trademark registration in the name of PDP Fine Foods.
+However, the later registrations in the name of PDP Capital specifically covered dipping sauces and her Honour considered waffle dippers fell within the description of bakery products which were also covered by the later registrations.

 Grasshopper’s cross-claim for rectification

-Given Markovic J’s finding that the updated WICKED brand was not substantially identical with or deceptively similar to any of the WICKED SISTER marks, it was unnecessary for his Honour to decide Grasshopper’s cross-claim for rectification of PDP Fine Foods’ earliest trademark registration which dated from 29 May 2008 under sections 44, 60 or 88(2) (c) of the Trade Marks Act.
+Given Markovic J’s finding that the updated WICKED brand was not substantially identical with or deceptively similar to any of the WICKED SISTER marks, it was unnecessary for her Honour to decide Grasshopper’s cross-claim for rectification of PDP Fine Foods’ earliest trademark registration which dated from 29 May 2008 under sections 44, 60 or 88(2) (c) of the Trade Marks Act.

 For its cross-claim against the later WICKED SISTER registrations owned by PDP Capital which dated from 9 February 2016, Grasshopper also argued, under s44, that these registrations should not have been registered in the face of the earliest registration (owned by another person, namely PDP Fine Foods) and PDP Capital could not rely on consent under s44(3)(b) because it was not proper for PDP Capital to use an asset protection mechanism to avoid or minimise capital gains tax.
 Markovic J found against Grasshopper on this aspect.
-His Honour considered this strategy, although something which should not be condoned, does not affect the integrity or information function of the Register.
-However, his Honour upheld Grasshopper’s argument under s58 that PDP Capital could not claim to be the owner of the later registered marks when PDP Fine Foods was the owner and user of the earliest registered stylised Wicked Sister mark.
+Her Honour considered this strategy, although something which should not be condoned, does not affect the integrity or information function of the Register.
+However, her Honour upheld Grasshopper’s argument under s58 that PDP Capital could not claim to be the owner of the later registered marks when PDP Fine Foods was the owner and user of the earliest registered stylised Wicked Sister mark.

-Grasshopper’s cross-claim for rectification of the later WICKED SISTER registrations in the name of PDP Capital under s60 was not considered by his Honour given his finding that updated WICKED brand was not substantially identical with or deceptively similar to any of the WICKED SISTER marks.
+Grasshopper’s cross-claim for rectification of the later WICKED SISTER registrations in the name of PDP Capital under s60 was not considered by her Honour given her finding that updated WICKED brand was not substantially identical with or deceptively similar to any of the WICKED SISTER marks.
 However, deceptive similarity is not a requirement under s60, rather it is the risk of confusion arising from the reputation of another mark.

-Nonetheless, having found that Grasshopper’s cross-claim for rectification of the later WICKED SISTER registrations in the name of PDP Capital was made out under s58, his Honour considered it was not appropriate to exercise discretion under s88(1) and cancel these registrations because there was no risk of confusion to consumers.
+Nonetheless, having found that Grasshopper’s cross-claim for rectification of the later WICKED SISTER registrations in the name of PDP Capital was made out under s58, her Honour considered it was not appropriate to exercise discretion under s88(1) and cancel these registrations because there was no risk of confusion to consumers.
 There was a unity of purpose between PDP Fine Foods and PDP Capital.

 Grasshopper’s non-use removal applications

 Grasshopper sought partial restriction of the earliest stylised Wicked Sister registered mark in the name of PDP Fine Foods on the ground of non-use.
-The primary issue was whether PDP could rely on sales of variously flavoured rice puddings as constituting use for “sauces for rice” and his Honour found against PDP on this issue.
+The primary issue was whether PDP could rely on sales of variously flavoured rice puddings as constituting use for “sauces for rice” and her Honour found against PDP on this issue.
 Further, PDP could not rely on discretion because it could not show that it would be reasonable not to remove this registered mark for goods where no use was shown.

 The challenge to the later trademark registrations in the name of PDP Capital was based under s92(4)(a) with Grasshopper alleging that PDP had no intention to use the relevant marks for certain goods in classes 29 and 30 at the time of filing and there was no actual good faith use of these marks.
 Markovic J found that PDP Capital’s evidence had not rebutted the allegation of lack of intention to use these marks at their filing dates and so it was unnecessary for Grasshopper’s evidence to have shifted the onus of proof to PDP.
-However, his Honour found some actual good faith use of these marks by PDP.
+However, her Honour found some actual good faith use of these marks by PDP.
 In particular, use for custard was sufficient to show use for goods embraced by the claim to ‘dessert sauces’, use for Tiramisu was sufficient to show use for ‘cakes’, use for rice puddings was sufficient to show use for ‘puddings’, and use for panna cotta was sufficient to show use for goods embraced by the general claim to ‘all other desserts in this class including prepared desserts’.
 There was no evidence showing use for bakery products, confectionery, ice cream confections, dipping sauces, or any yoghurt products.

-Having found s92(4)(a) was established for some goods, Markovic J then went on to consider whether he should exercise discretion and leave the relevant marks on the Register and largely found against PDP on this aspect.
-However, his Honour considered the claim to ‘dessert sauces’ should be limited to ‘custard’, while the general claim to ‘all other desserts in this class including prepared desserts’ could remain because the WICKED SISTER product range included similar goods to this claim.
+Having found s92(4)(a) was established for some goods, Markovic J then went on to consider whether she should exercise discretion and leave the relevant marks on the Register and largely found against PDP on this aspect.
+However, her Honour considered the claim to ‘dessert sauces’ should be limited to ‘custard’, while the general claim to ‘all other desserts in this class including prepared desserts’ could remain because the WICKED SISTER product range included similar goods to this claim.

 PDP’s allegation of trademark infringement

 Having decided Grasshopper’s cross-claims and the resultant goods remaining in the various WICKED SISTER trademark registrations owned by the PDP entities, Markovic J then went on to consider whether use of the updated WICKED brand for dipping sauces and waffle dippers infringed any of PDP’s registrations.
-Of course, having previously reached the view that the updated WICKED brand was not substantially identical with or deceptively similar to any of the WICKED SISTER registered marks, PDP’s infringement claim failed and it was unnecessary for his Honour to consider any of the defences relied upon by Grasshopper.
+Of course, having previously reached the view that the updated WICKED brand was not substantially identical with or deceptively similar to any of the WICKED SISTER registered marks, PDP’s infringement claim failed and it was unnecessary for her Honour to consider any of the defences relied upon by Grasshopper.

-However, for completeness, his Honour did make some comments on a threshold argument put forward by Grasshopper that the mere act of authorising use of a trade mark is not capable of constituting trade mark infringement.
+However, for completeness, her Honour did make some comments on a threshold argument put forward by Grasshopper that the mere act of authorising use of a trade mark is not capable of constituting trade mark infringement.
 Put simply, the issue for resolution was whether, where an authorised user is alleged to have engaged in infringing conduct under s 120 pursuant to its authorisation, the owner of the infringing mark (whether registered or unregistered) can also be liable for direct infringement under s 120.
 Markovic J would have determined this issue in favour of Grasshopper.
 The Trade Marks Act does not include any statutory tort of authorisation and Grasshopper’s authorisation of the use of the updated WICKED brand is not capable of constituting trade mark infringement.
 Hence, in its role as the owner of the updated WICKED brand who licensed it to other entities to use, it cannot be the subject of the present action for direct liability pursuant to s 120 of the Trade Marks Act.
-Although his Honour did point out that his view on this issue does not mean that no cause of action would lie against Grasshopper or a party in its position.
+Although her Honour did point out that her view on this issue does not mean that no cause of action would lie against Grasshopper or a party in its position.
 An action may lie against such a party as a joint tortfeasor, but that is not the basis on which PDP sought to impugn Grasshopper’s conduct in the present case.

 PDP’s allegation under the Australian Consumer Law

 PDP also alleged that Grasshopper’s conduct in selling dipping sauces and waffle dippers under the updated WICKED brand was misleading or deceptive and contravened s18 and s29 of the Australian Consumer Law.
 Grasshopper countered this by arguing that, (1) as a mere IP holding company, it cannot have made any of the alleged misrepresentations and, (2) consumers are unlikely to be misled or deceived due to the differences in the respective brands and the circumstances surrounding the sale of the respective products.
 Markovic J rejected contention (1) but upheld (2) and rejected PDP’s claim under this ground.
-His Honour also found that PDP’s reputation in the WICKED SISTER brand had not been established as at 2014 when use of the updated WICKED brand commenced.
+Her Honour also found that PDP’s reputation in the WICKED SISTER brand had not been established as at 2014 when use of the updated WICKED brand commenced.

 PDP’s allegation of Passing Off

 PDP also alleged that Grasshopper is passing off its products as those of PDP and relied on the same matters as those in the Australian Consumer Law claim.
 However, Markovic J also dismissed this claim.
-Specifically, PDP had not established a relevant reputation as at the date of the alleged impugned conduct in 2014 and his Honour was not satisfied that PDP had established that a large number of consumers are liable to be deceived by Grasshopper’s use of the updated WICKED brand.
+Specifically, PDP had not established a relevant reputation as at the date of the alleged impugned conduct in 2014 and her Honour was not satisfied that PDP had established that a large number of consumers are liable to be deceived by Grasshopper’s use of the updated WICKED brand.

 PDP’s claim for rectification